A Rapid-Response Survey on Sociodemographic Characteristics, Needs and Resources

 Source: UkrAiA, final sample (n=1,094)

-First results and insights of the UkrAiA study may be found on the presentation slides and publications [presentations].
+First results and insights of the UkrAiA study presented at conferences, webinars, podcasts and colloquia and published in blogs may be found on the presentation slides and publications page in the form of presentation slides and presentation videos [presentations].